Online Submission Guide for Authors Document Template (EN) Document Template (ID) Guide for Submission (ID)

 4) Tables and graphs must be referred to in the discussion.

 5) Make tables or graphs as simple as possible.
-The table must contain a table of numbers, titles, notes, and information if needed (under the table to explain abbreviations in the table).
-Use only horizontal lines, vertical lines are not allowed.
+The table must contain numbers, titles, notes, and information if needed (under the table to explain abbreviations in the table).
+Use only horizontal lines; vertical lines are not allowed.

 STRUCTURE OF THE MANUSCRIPTS

-1) Title (consisting of a maximum of 15 words that describe the article, written in two languages: English and Indonesian) (Times New Roman 12, Bold 1 space)
+1) Title (consisting of a maximum of 15 words that describe the article, written in two languages: English and Indonesian) (Times New Roman 12, Bold one space)

-2) Meanwhile, the author's name (without an academic degree), and the author's affiliation address, must be written with the middle text alignment also under the article title.
+2) Meanwhile, the author's name (without an academic degree) and affiliation address must also be written with the middle text alignment under the article title.
 The author must provide two line spaces between the title and the author's name.
 Then, the space between the author's affiliate address and the abstract title is one space.
-The responsible writer, correspondence writer, or the corresponding author must be written first and then followed by the second, third, and so on.
-Communication regarding the revision of articles and final statements will be informed via email to the correspondent author only.
+The responsible writer, correspondence writer, or the corresponding author must be written first, followed by the second, third, and so on.
+Communication regarding the revision of articles and final statements will be emailed to the corresponding author only.
 If there is more than one author, the author's name must be written separately by commas (,).
-If the author's name consists of at least two words, the first name cannot be abbreviated.
+The first name cannot be abbreviated if the author's name consists of at least two words.
 If the author's name is only one word, it must be written as-is.
-However, the online version will be written in two words with the same name repeatedly for the purpose of indexing metadata.
+However, the online version will be repeatedly written in two words with the same name for indexing metadata.
 (Times New Roman 12, space 1).

-3) Abstract: Abstract consists of 150-350 words, written in one paragraph, Abstract contains a brief description of the problems and objectives of Community Service, the methods used, and the results of Community Service.
+3) Abstract: The abstract consists of 150-350 words, written in one paragraph; the Abstract contains a brief description of the problems and objectives of Community Service, the methods used, and the results of Community Service.
 The emphasis of abstract writing is mainly on the results of Community Service.
 Abstract written in Indonesian and English.
-Abstract typing is done with a single space with margins that are narrower than the right and left margins of the main text.
+Abstract typing is done with a single space with narrower margins than the main text's right and left margins.
 Keywords need to be included to describe the main points of Community Service activities and the basic terms that underlie the implementation of Community Service.
 Keywords can be single words or compound words.
 The number of keywords is 3-5 words.
 Keywords are written in alphabetical order from left to right.
 (Times New Roman 11, space 1).

 4) Manuscript content contains the following sections:

-• Introduction (Introductory section mainly contains: (1) problems that underlie Community Service activities, (2) insights and problem-solving plans, (3) formulation of Community Service objectives, (4) summary of theoretical studies relating to problems to be solved or overcome through Community Service activities In this section sometimes also contains expectations for the results and benefits of Community Service, the length of the introduction is about 1-2 pages and typed with 1 space.
+- Introduction (The introductory section mainly contains: (1) problems that underlie Community Service activities, (2) insights and problem-solving plans, (3) formulation of Community Service objectives, (4) a summary of theoretical studies relating to problems to be solved or overcome through Community Service activities In this section sometimes also contains expectations for the results and benefits of Community Service, the length of the introduction is about 1-2 pages and typed with one space.

-• Community Service Methods, This section explains how Community Service is carried out.
-The main material of this section are (1) Community Service plan; (2) Targeted Community Service Community); and (3) Methods and instruments of Community Service; For Community Service that uses tools and materials, it is necessary to write the specifications of the tools and materials.
-Tool specifications describe the sophistication of the tools used while the material specifications describe the types of materials used.
+- Community Service Methods: This section explains how Community Service is carried out.
+The primary material of this section is (1) a Community Service plan, (2) a Targeted Community Service Community) and (3) Methods and instruments of Community Service.
+For Community Service, which uses tools and materials, it is necessary to write the specifications of the tools and materials.
+Tool specifications describe the tools' sophistication, while the material specifications describe the types of materials used.
 It is best to avoid organizing writing into "sub-title children" in this section.

-• Results and Discussion, This section is the main part of the results of Community Service and is usually the longest part of an article.
-The Community Service Results presented in this section are "whole" and "clean" results describing the results obtained from Community Service activities such as increasing knowledge, abilities, skills, and so on.
+- Results and Discussion: This section is the central part of the Community Service results and is typically the most extended portion of the article.
+The Community Service outcomes presented here should be comprehensive and articulated, reflecting the measurable results of the activities, such as improvements in knowledge, abilities, skills, and other relevant competencies or capacities.
 The results obtained are also related to the projected changes, for example, there will be an increase in the income of people who have participated in Community Service activities and so on.

-• The discussion in the article aims to: (1) answer the problem formulation; (2) shows the findings obtained based on the Community Service activities that have been carried out; (3) interpreting or interpreting the results obtained; (4) linking the results of Community Service with ideal or expected conditions; and (5) modification of Community Service activities in accordance with needs.
+- The discussion in the article aims to: (1) answer the problem formulation; (2) show the findings obtained based on the Community Service activities that have been carried out; (3) interpret or interpret the results obtained; (4) link the results of Community Service with ideal or expected conditions; and (5) modification of Community Service activities by needs.
 In answering the formulation of the problem of Community Service, it must be followed by conclusions explicitly.
-Interpretation of the results is done by using logic and ideal/normative references.
+The results are interpreted using logic and ideal/normative references.
 The conditions in the field are related to previous community service outcomes or expected ideal conditions.
-In an article, sometimes it can not be avoided organizing the writing of the results of Community Service in the "subtitle children".
-The following is how to write the organizing format, which shows how to write special things that cannot be separated from an article.
+In an article, sometimes organizing the writing of the results of Community Service in the "subtitle children" cannot be avoided.
+The following is how to write the organizing format, which shows how to write extraordinary things that cannot be separated from an article.

-• Place the table label above the table, while the image label at the bottom of the image.
-Write down specific tables, for example, Table 1, when referring to a table.
+- Place the table label above the table and the image label at the bottom of the image.
+When referring to a table, write down specific tables, for example, Table 1.

-• Writing the reference citation by using a running note (body note) by writing it in brackets (Author Name Year of publication: p.).
+- Write the reference citation using a running note (body note) in brackets (Author Name Year of publication: p.).

-• Suggestion.
+- Suggestion.
 Suggestions are based on the findings of Community Service discussed.
-Suggestions can refer to practical actions, the development of new theories, and/or continued Community Service.
+Suggestions can refer to practical actions, developing new theories, and/or continued Community Service.

-• Acknowledgments, If you need to thank certain parties, for example, Community Service sponsors, state clearly and concisely, avoid flowering expressions of thanks.
+- Acknowledgements: If you need to thank certain parties, such as Community Service sponsors, state clearly and concisely; avoid flowering expressions of thanks.

-• Bibliography (References): contains all Bibliography is a list of papers read by the author in preparing the article and then used as a reference.
+- Bibliography (References): contains all Bibliography, a list of papers read by the author in preparing the article and then used as a reference.
 In scientific articles, Bibliography must exist as a complement to references and reference sources.
-The bibliography is arranged alphabetically without serial numbers.
-Abbreviations of magazines/journals based on the procedures used by each journal.
-Typed 1 (one) space The following is an example of writing a bibliography in a row for Text Books and Journals.
+The Bibliography is arranged alphabetically without serial numbers.
+Abbreviations of magazines/journals are based on the procedures used by each journal, and the type is 1 (one) space.
+The following is an example of writing a bibliography in a row for Textbooks and Journals.
 Bibliography writing follows the rules in the Turabian Style, with examples of Family Name, Year, Title¸ City of Publisher: Publisher (Hans, J.D., 2018.
 Creating a Formal Publication.
 Boston: Proseware).

 Reference

-For good quality articles for publication, the editor advises authors to use primary references (journal articles) compared to other references in the bibliography.
+For high-quality articles for publication, the Editor advises authors to use primary references (journal articles) rather than other references in the Bibliography.
 Authors are asked to use the most recent references published within the last 5 to 10 years.
-This journal does not use footnotes in the body of the manuscript, all sources follow the rules for writing citations and bibliography.
+This journal does not use footnotes in the body of the manuscript; all sources follow the rules for writing citations and Bibliographies.

 Writing references using the Turabian style (author-date style).
-It is highly recommended to use a reference manager such as Mendeley or Zotero.
-If the citations and bibliography are compiled manually, the references are written in a way like the following example:
+Using a reference manager such as Mendeley or Zotero is highly recommended.
+If the citations and Bibliography are compiled manually, the references are written in a way like the following example:

 Book: